-Effective Date: Effective for taxable years beginning on or after January 1, 1985 Description: A taxpayer may deduct certain money or other property received from the FDIC or FSLIC to the extent not deductible in determining Federal taxable income requirements and limitations on interest rates and may be established by United States banks as well as agencies of foreign banks.
-A financial institution which establishes an IBF within New York may deduct, in computing its entire net income, the adjusted eligible net income of the IBF.
+Effective Date: Effective for taxable years beginning on or after January 1, 1985 Description: A taxpayer may deduct certain money or other property received from the FDIC or FSLIC to the extent not deductible in determining Federal taxable income.

 4. Deduction for Eligible Net Income of International Banking Facilities (IBF)